-Andrew maintains an active pro bono practice.
-He is on the board of Philadelphia VIP, a community legal services organization for low-income individuals facing legal problems which threaten their basic needs.
-He has also represented prisoner clients in civil rights litigations, which raise fundamental constitutional issues regarding due process and the conditions of confinement.
+When not helping individuals and businesses solve pressing commercial issues, Andrew maintains an active pro bono practice.
+He is on the board of Philadelphia VIP, a community legal services organization for low-income individuals facing legal problems that threaten their basic needs.
+He has represented prisoner clients in civil rights litigations.
+Recently, he advised an anti-torture organization that participated as amicus in a challenge to the use of evidence obtained by torture in the U.S. Court of Appeals for the District of Columbia Circuit.

 Prior to joining the firm, Andrew was a litigation associate at an AmLaw 100 firm in New York, where he focused on corporate and securities litigation.